 The law is clear that all employees should receive equal pay for equal work.
 If you are receiving less pay than someone of the opposite sex who is doing the same work as you for the same employer, you may have a claim for equal pay.

 Enforcing your rights can, however, be challenging.
 To bring a claim for equal pay, you will need to gather proof of the disparity and exhaust internal complaints procedures.

-Gathering reliable and credible evidence of the difference can however be difficult, particularly where information needs to be requested from the employer.
+Gathering reliable and credible evidence of the difference can be difficult, particularly where information needs to be requested from your employer.
 This could involve using the grievance process to collate more information or looking to other sources of information to support your case.

-In some cases, equal pay complaints can give rise to other problems such as victimisation, or adverse treatment, which can give rise to additional legal complaints.
+In some cases, equal pay complaints can give rise to other problems such as victimisation, or adverse treatment, which can lead to additional legal issues.

 You will also have to be prepared for your employer’s defence, potentially refuting the allegations and justifying any differences on lawful grounds.

 What does the law say about equal pay rights?

 Employers must give equal treatment to all workers across all terms and conditions of employment.
 This includes the right to equal pay between women and men in the same employment for performing ‘equal work’ and also to all other contractual terms, such as pension and bonus schemes, overtime rates, hours of work, non-monetary terms and annual leave entitlements.